-This climb is for advance climbers and need prior climbing experience on alpine rock terrain.
+This climb is for advances climbers and requires prior climbing experience on alpine rock terrain.
 Climbers should be able to climb up to 5.7 in boots.
-We strong recommend a Matterhorn Prep program or some sort of training that helps climbers specializes in preparing them for this summit climb.
+We strongly recommend a Matterhorn Prep program or some sort of training that helps climbers prepare for this summit climb.
 Some combination of the two may suffice so please contact the office with questions.

 Excellent physical condition.
 It is a very demanding summit day and the pre-climbs are also demanding.

-Along with the required crampon skills and previous mountaineering experience, we strong encourage climbers to have previous alpine rock climbs.
-Routes, like Fischer Chimney on Mt Shuskan, Forbidden Peak, and alpine rock routes in WA Pass are great training climbs.
-In addition practicing rock climbing ability at a rock gym and greatly help out climbers.
+Along with the required crampon skills and previous mountaineering experience, we strongly encourage climbers to have previous alpine rock climbs.
+Routes such as Fischer Chimneys on Mt.
+Shuskan, Forbidden Peak, and alpine rock routes in Washington Pass are great training climbs.
+In addition, practicing rock climbing at a rock gym will greatly help out climbers.

-Generally, our maximum for this climb is 7 climbers plus guides.
+Generally, our maximum for this climb is seven climbers, plus guides.

-On summit climbers carry approximately 15-20 pounds but we suggest you train with more
+On summit day, climbers carry approximately 15–20 lbs., but we suggest you train with more.

 Those requesting rental gear must submit an expedition rental form with payment by fax or mail.
 All rental gear will be mailed to the climber prior to the climb.
 Climbers are expected to clean all rental gear and return it to us by mail following the expedition.

 We purchase bottled water prior to camps on the mountain.
-Once on the mountain drinking water is boiled when necessary.
+Once on the mountain we will boil water prior to drinking, when necessary.

-Dinners are typically comprised of soup, cheese, bread, a meat dish served with a grain and dessert.
+Dinners are typically composed of soup, cheese, bread, a meat dish served with a grain, and dessert.
 The huts can accommodate vegetarians.
-A typical French breakfast of bread & jam is served in the morning with coffee and tea.
+A typical French breakfast of bread and jam is served in the morning with coffee and tea.

 Fares are generally less expensive when booked early.
-You may use our Travel Agent (Charles Mulvehill 1-800-727-2157) or book flights yourself.
+You may use our travel agent (Charles Mulvehill 1-800-727-2157) or book flights yourself.
 Please note that flights booked online are often difficult to change.
-Please send us a copy of your flight schedule as early as possible as this allows us to book pick ups and hotel
+Please send us a copy of your flight schedule as early as possible as this allows us to book pick ups and hotels.

-The Hotel is located less than 1 block from the train station in Zermatt.
-Your guide will meet you at 7am on the morning of Day 3.
+The hotel is located less than one block from the train station in Zermatt.
+Your guide will meet you at 7 a.m. on the morning of Day 3.

-We are happy to make arrangements such as personalized tours, extra hotels rooms, airport pick ups and arrange for private rooms.
-Please indicate that you would like a private room on your application and we will contact you with information on single room supplement costs (for hotels only).
+We are happy to make arrangements such as personalized tours, extra hotels rooms, airport pickups, and private rooms.
+Please indicate that you would like a private room on your application and we will contact you with information on single-room supplemental costs (for hotels only).

 Cell phone service works in Zermatt and around some of the mountain huts.

-You can always call our offices and one of the guides will contact you, generally about 1 month before your trip departure.
-30 days prior to departure, we mail a list of other team members to you.
-You can email Jonathon Spitzer at firstname.lastname@example.org if you wish to contact him directly
+You can always call our offices and one of the guides will contact you, generally about one month before your trip departure.
+Thirty days prior to departure, we mail a list of other team members to you.
+You can email Jonathon Spitzer at [email protected] if you wish to contact him directly.

-$500 should easily cover any extra expenses and tips.
-Most climbers prefer to bring about $1000 and have credit cards.
+About $500 should easily cover any extra expenses and tips.
+Most climbers prefer to bring about $1,000 and have credit cards.

 You may call our offices with a credit card or mail/fax an application with a check or credit card number.